 I remember sitting in Starbucks with a friend, and as we sat there for an hour, the couple beside us spent the period of time taking selfies, texting on their phone and not talking to one another.
 It sort of translates the message that technology, indeed, can make us more unsocial, rather than social.
 I remember having one or two friends who would often be on their phones when we hanged out.
 Although, this rarely happens to me anymore when I am on a lunch date with a friend, I noticed it a lot more in the last few years.
 There is a conceived need to send a text immediately or reply an email straight away.
 I do feel most of the time when we’re with someone, the notification can wait an hour, but I feel there is an idea that we need to instantly reply people.

-The beauty of conversations is both people are engaged in each others presence.
-I remember my boyfriend and I would be asked “Don’t you ever run out of things to say?” and I can understand that.
-Being with someone for a long time, it can be assumed that one would run out of things to say.
-However, I find that it’s quite the opposite as we tend to talk more, but we also grow more and more comfortable in the silences together.
-When I’m with a friend, the conversation flows and has a few natural pauses here and there, but when a phone comes into the picture it feels like a sudden interruption and it feels that the person isn’t respecting you.
+The beauty of conversations is that both people are engaged in each others presence.
+It’s being comfortable in the silence.
+When I’m with a friend, the conversation flows and has a few natural pauses here and there, but when a phone comes into the picture it feels like a sudden interruption and it feels that the person isn’t respecting you, as their attention is towards their phone.
 It gives the impression that they don’t care for your time or they have more important matters to attend to.
 You may say something, and they may answer with “Sorry, can you please repeat that”.

 Have you ever had an experience like this?
 How did it make you feel?